heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 A combining algorithm describes how to come to the final decision.
 Both the PDP itself and each policy set must be configured with a combining algorithm.

 Some complexity is added to the algorithms if transformation statements in policies are used: There is no possibility to combine multiple transformation statements.
-Hence the combining algorithms have to deal with the situation that multiple policies evaluate to `PERMIT`, and at least one of them contains a transformation part.
+Hence, the combining algorithms have to deal with the situation that multiple policies evaluate to `PERMIT`, and at least one of them contains a transformation part.
 In case of such *transformation uncertainty*, the decision must not be `PERMIT`.

 SAPL provides the following combining algorithms: